omarhamdy4/Triple-negative-breast-cancer-RNA-seq-/README.md

 ### In this repository,
 ***
 ### _PART A_
->#### *Upstream analysis, where there will be 2 pipelines for the processing of the TNBC data, in which two different alignment methods will be utilized
+>#### ✨ Upstream analysis, where there will be 2 pipelines for the processing of the TNBC data, in which two different alignment methods will be utilized
   #### A- Kallisto pseudo-alignment
     .
     .